stevedep/TripViewer/replit.md

 # Overview

-This is a full-stack web application that provides a trip planning interface for the Netherlands railway system (NS).
-The application allows users to search for train routes between stations and displays detailed trip information including transfers, delays, and real-time status updates.
-It integrates with the NS API to fetch live train schedule data and presents it through a modern, responsive user interface.
+This is a Dutch train trip planner web application that provides comprehensive journey information using the NS API.
+The application has been converted to a **static website** deployment approach, making direct API calls from the frontend to the NS (Nederlandse Spoorwegen) API.

+**Current Status**: Converted from full-stack to static website deployment (August 1, 2025)

+Key features:
+- Real-time trip search with flexible datetime selection
+- Advanced trip result display with dynamic loading
+- Comprehensive NS transportation data integration
+- Responsive and user-friendly trip information interface
+- **Static deployment ready** - no server-side components required

 # User Preferences